clangi/CampaRi/README.md

 This library must be installed --with-fortran bindings (it is possible to check this using the nc-config or nf-config commands (with --all option)).
 Netcdf4 can be installed as following (this is the simple way):

+The arpack library is needed at this moment.
+It will be made optional in the future.

 ```sh
 # osx
 brew update